tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Then, we return the `IpfsHash` value from the JSON response that Pinata defines inside of an `f` string.
 The final output is an IPFS URI, formatted like `ipfs://some_hash_here`.

 Up to this point, this process should be pretty familiar.
-The last Pinata related item we need to take care of is a function called `convertDataToJSON` that will take our user input and convert it to a JSON object formatted in a way that allows us to set some options in the Pinata API:
+The last Pinata-related item we need to take care of is a function called `convertDataToJSON` that will take our user input and convert it to a JSON object formatted in a way that allows us to set some options in the Pinata API:

 ```python
 def convertDataToJSON(time, description):